 Result of sponsor license compliance visit

 After the Home Office completes their visit, they prepare a visit report and a recommendation is made by the officer based on that visit report.
-The Home Office provides a rating of either A or B to the organisation based on their visit report.
+The Home Offices provides a rating of either A or B to the organisation based on their visit report.

 In case the organisation receives a B rating, it may either follow an action plan as advised by the Home Office and pay the accompanying fee to upgrade its rating to A or, it may also refuse to pay the fee and stick to the B rating.